 Each ADS represents the right to receive, and to exercise the beneficial ownership interests in, one Class A Ordinary Share that is on deposit with the depositary and/or custodian.
 An ADS also represents the right to receive, and to exercise the beneficial interests in, any other property received by the depositary or the custodian on behalf of the owner of the ADS but that has not been distributed to the owners of ADSs because of legal restrictions or practical considerations.
 We and the depositary may agree to change the ADS-to-Class A Ordinary Share ratio by amending the deposit agreement.
 This amendment may give rise to, or change, the depositary fees payable by ADS owners.
 The custodian, the depositary and their respective nominees will hold all deposited property for the benefici of the holders and beneficial owners of ADSs.
 The deposit agreement be vested in the beneficial owners of the ADSs.
 The depositary, the custodian or their nominees.
 Beneficial owners in the deposited property will under the terms of the deposit agreement by the ADSs for the benefit of the holders and beneficial owners of ADSs may or may not be the holder of ADSs.
-Beneficial owners of ADSs will be able to receive, and to exercise beneficial ownership interests in, the deposited property only through the registered holders of the ADSs, the applicable ADS owners) only through the deposited property only through the custodian or their respective nominees will be able to receive, and to exercise beneficial ownership interests in, the deposited property only through the custodian of the ADSs, the registered holders of the ADSs owners) only through the depositary (on behalf of the owners of the ADSs, the custodian or their respective nominees, in each case upon the terms of the deposit agreement.
+Beneficial owners of ADSs will be able to receive, and to exercise beneficial ownership interests in, the deposited property only through the registered holders of the ADSs, the registered holders of the ADSs owners) only through the depositary, and the deposit groenty on the terms of the ADSs, the registered holders of the ADSs (on behalf of the applicable ADS owners) only through the depositary (on behalf of the owners of the ADSs) of the custodian or their respective nominees, in each case upon the terms of the deposit greement.